pekoto-zz/GCP-Big-Data-ML/README.md

 1. __Compute Engine__: Infrastructure as a service.
 Run virtual machines on demand in the cloud.
 2. __Google Kubernetes Engine (GKE)__: Clusters of machines running containers (code packages with dependencies)
-3. __App Engine__: Platform as a service (PAAS).
+3. __App Engine__: Platform as a service (PaaS).
 Run code in the cloud without worrying about infrastructure.
 4. __Cloud Functions__: Serverless environment.
-Functions as a service (FAAS).
+Functions as a service (FaaS).
 Executes code in response to events.

 App Engine: long-lived web applications that auto-scale to billions of users.

 Cloud functions: Code triggered by event, such as new file uploaded.

+__Serverless__

+Although this can mean different things, typically it now means functions as a service (FaaS).
+I.e., application code is hosted by a third party, eliminating need for server and hardware management.
+Applications are broken into functions that are scaled automatically.